kurator-org/kurator-validation/README.md

     from org.kurator.validation.services.WoRMSService import WoRMSService

 In order for Python to find the `org.kurator.validation.services.WoRMSService` package, the directory containing the root of this package must be present in the `PYTHONPATH` environment variable (`JYTHONPATH` if using Jython).
+In a bash shell, the command to add the necessary path to the `PYTHONPATH` variables will be similar to this (replace `/Users/myhomedir/kurator-validation/` below with the path to the cloned repository):

+    export PYTHONPATH="/Users/myhomedir/kurator-validation/src/main/python/:$PYTHONPATH"

 The script [clean_data_using_worms.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/scripts/WoRMS/clean_data_using_worms.py) illustrates how `WoRMSService` can be used in a standalone Python script.
 The script also illustrates the use of [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes) comments to document how data flows through the various operations in the script.
 The YesWorkflow rendering of the *process view* of this script is as follows:

 ![process view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/process.png)

-The process view reveals only the data processing steps (green blocks in the figure above) identified by YesWorkflow annotations in the script comments.
+The process view reveals only the data processing steps (green boxes in the figure above) identified by YesWorkflow annotations in the script comments.
 As illustrated in the figure, the script takes as input a set of records (in CSV format), attempts to find corresponding records in the WoRMS taxonomy, rejects input records that cannot be found in WoRMS, and corrects the scientific name and authorship fields as needed in the records that it does find matches for.
 The rejected and accepted (poossibly corrected) records are output separately.

-The arrows between the blocks above represent their dataflow dependencies, but the data items themselves are hidden.
-The *combined view*, below, represents the process blocks together with the data (yellow rounded blocks) and parameters (white rounded blocks) that each processing step consumes and produces:
+The arrows between the boxes above represent their dataflow dependencies, but the data items themselves are hidden.
+The *combined view*, below, represents the process blocks together with the data (yellow rounded boxes) and parameters (white rounded boxes) that each processing step consumes and produces:

 ![combined view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/combined.png)

 Besides revealing the input, intermediate, and output data items produced by a run of the script (the yellow rounded boxes), this figure shows that the names of the input and output files are named by the parameters `input_data_file_name`, `rejected_data_file_name`, and `cleaned_data_file_name`.

-The `__main__` block at the end of [clean_data_using_worms.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/scripts/WoRMS/clean_data_using_worms.py) demonstrates the use of the script using the input file `demo_input.csv` which is provided in the directory with the script:
+The script is used by calling the `clean_data_using_worms()` function defined in the script.
+The `__main__` block at the end of [clean_data_using_worms.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/scripts/WoRMS/clean_data_using_worms.py) demonstrates the use of the function using the input file `demo_input.csv` which is provided in the directory with the script:

     if __name__ == '__main__':
         """ Demo of clean_data_using_worms script """
         clean_data_using_worms(
             input_data_file_name='demo_input.csv',
             cleaned_data_file_name='demo_cleaned.csv',